Paddy-coy/interactive-Rating-Component/README.md

-# An Interactive rating Component built with basic html css and js if you click on the above numbers it will submit the form popping out a thank you screen page this particular project has tested my knowledge and to see how javascript is used under the hood
+# An Interactive rating Component built with basic html, css and js if you click on the above numbers, it will submit the form popping out a thank you screen page.
+This particular project has tested my knowledge and to see how javascript works under the hood.